Find a family to adopt my baby

 Potential parents choose to build their families through adoption for many reasons.
 Some couples aren’t able to have kids biologically.
 On the other hand, some might have experience with adoption.
 For instance, maybe they have already adopted or they are adopted themselves.
 For these parents, adoption is something they have always felt comfortable with.
 However, one thing they all seem to have in common is that they want to provide a loving home to a child that needs it.

 When prospective parents work with me, they learn a lot about the adoption process.
 I spend several hours explaining what open and closed adoption means.
 They ask all of their important questions and share any concerns they might have.
-We talk a lot about each step in the process, including birth father rights and how things work at the hospital.

 As we find the perfect family to adopt your baby, you can rest assured that any of the waiting families I share with you will be wonderful adoptive parents.